 Zvezdara: Since 2009, GO Zvezdara has been applying ISO 9001 in its work, which refers to user requirements regarding the quality of services, and since 2013, the ISO 14001 standard, which governs the environmental management system.
 These certificates represent internationally recognized proof of service quality, as well as care for citizens and other service users, i.e. care for employees and the environment, and are proof of socially responsible business.
 They confirm that the Administration of GO Zvezdara takes care of the quality of the services it provides to users and the preservation of the environment, as well as that its business activities contribute to better conditions for the life and work of its citizens.
 Certification and quality control of management of integrated management systems is performed annually by the certification body.
 Also, GO Zvezdara monitors the achievement of set goals and indicators, and measures the achieved performance, on which it compiles regular annual reports.
-In the last such report - Analysis of the objectives of GO Zvezdara for 2020, it was pointed out that in 2020, 86,44% of the set objectives were achieved, more precisely that the City Municipality achieved 51 out of a total of 59 objectives (goals towards the environment, goals towards suppliers-collaborators and goals towards the society.
+In the last such report - Analysis of the objectives of GO Zvezdara for 2020, it was pointed out that in 2020, 86,44% of the set objectives were achieved, more precisely that the City Municipality achieved 51 out of a total of 59 objectives classified into several areas: objectives towards users, objectives according to the level of services, goals according to processes, resources and system, goals towards employees, goals towards the environment, goals towards suppliers-collaborators and goals towards the society.
 For more details, see: Report on the state of local administration: city municipality of Zvezdara (https://cep.org.rs/publications/izvestaj-o-stanju-lokalne-uprave-gradska-opstina-zvezdara/)